Xilmi/Rotp-Fusion/README.md

 Bug to fix:

 Very soon:
-- Add second statistic option: (on the side of lin / log): Display statistic as:
-    - "% Tot": Precentage relative to known total (!= Galaxy Total)
-    - "% Player": Percentage relative to player value.
-    - "Value": The real value
-    - ("Auto"?): May be! a dynamic, parameter dependent choice.
-    - ("Individual choice"?): Probably not! individual choice for each parameter
 - statistic: improve help
 - Some Achievements options.
 - change the color of a weapon button on the combat screen if the target is so well shielded that damaging it is impossible.
 Currently all these buttons are green with white/yellow highlights, perhaps swapping the green for a grey would do it?
 And maybe change the highlight from yellow to black as well.